Moving to London for Business: Your Need-to-Know Guide

 The London property market is something of a balloon.
 It inflates to extortionate levels, deflates (a little), bursts and then magically reinflates.
 If you’re looking to buy, now is a good time as the market is experiencing a dip.
 But beware that unless you’re paying all costs upfront (lucky you), banks are lending lower and lower mortgages at the moment.
 Meanwhile, if you’re renting, fully furnished flats in the capital are very common.
 The upside of this is that you don’t need to schlep all your belongings when you’re first moving to London.
 It does mean, however, that you’re stuck with someone else’s choice of furniture.

 They may not quite be at levels seen in Japan and China - where workers are literally falling asleep on pavements - but Londoners are famed for always being busy.
 They’re always in a rush, will sigh if they’re stopped to answer questions about directions from even the most earnest of tourists - and woe betide you if you dare stop suddenly in the middle of the pavement.
 Oh, and you will frequently be bashed out of the way just as you’re stepping onto the Tube.
-Forget the Mediterranean given that things will always run at least 15 minutes late, here in London, it’s go, go, go.
+Here in London, it’s go, go, go.

 Whatever you’re into, London’s got it.
 Party all night in Soho, capital of the gay scene and fashion revolution.
 Visit the world’s best galleries and museums, or discover the plethora or secret spots, you’ll never run out of things to do and new things to try.
 Upon moving to London, you will discover it is the ultimate melting pot of cultures and communities so make sure that you get out of your comfort zone when it comes to entertaining clients and contacts and dine and drink out in a variety of neighbourhoods.
 Meanwhile, if you fancy getting away from all the buzz of business meetings, you’re not far away from the Brighton seaside, and whether you fancy a stroll on Hampstead Heath, Primrose Hill, Greenwich Park or any of the multitude of Royal Parks that the capital has to offer, you’ll never be stuck for choice regarding greenery.